Is celiac disease holding you back?

 About

-The TEV-CeD Study aims to find out if a single injection of the study medication is safe and well-tolerated in adults with celiac disease compared to a placebo (an inactive substance with no therapeutic effect), before and after eating snacks that contain gluten.
+The TEV-CeD2 Study aims to find out if a single injection of the study medication is safe and effective in adults with celiac disease compared to a placebo (an inactive substance with no therapeutic effect), before and after consuming gluten.

 TEV-53408 is an antibody designed to block interleukin-15 with the goal of preventing intestinal damage and symptoms that occur when people with celiac disease ingest gluten.